Medical IDs for Blood Thinners

 Abruptly stopping blood thinners is seldom advised.
 This can dramatically increase the risk of a blood clot to the brain.
 Even after tapering, patients must be careful to avoid any risk of falling.
 Rather a slow, tapering reduction of blood thinner medication is suggested in most cases.

-• We’re your voice: If you can’t speak for yourself due to a medical emergency, your ID will speak for you – informing others about your blood thinner medications.
+We'll be your voice.
+If you can’t speak for yourself due to a medical emergency, your ID will speak for you – informing others about your blood thinner medications.

-• Live with peace of mind and confidence: MedicAlert will be there for you every step of the way.
+We enable you to live with confidence.
+MedicAlert will be there for you every step of the way.
 You’ll have the confidence and freedom to live your life with blood thinner medication.